asimons04/tesseract/README.md

 # Tesseract

 Tesseract is Lemmy client designed for media-rich feeds and content.
+It's probably the best Lemmy client no one is using :-P

 It started out as my personal, custom build of Photon, but it got exhausting porting over my bells and whistles each release.
 To that end, I finally decided to make it an official fork.